NervanaSystems/ngraph/doc/sphinx/source/install.rst

 macOS development
 -----------------

-.. note:: The macOS*\ platform is officially unsupported.
+.. note:: The macOS*\ platform is not officially unsupported.

 The repository includes two scripts (``maint/check-code-format.sh`` and ``maint/apply-code-format.sh``) that are used respectively to check adherence